≪ Go to our review of Camping Chairs

 Live in a rainy place?
 Check out the REI Camp X or the REI Camp Stowaway Low, which both have mesh backs and seats.

-As the heaviest chair that we tested, it was no surprise that the King Kong didn't receive great scores in portability.
+As one of the heaviest single-person chairs we tested, it was no surprise that the King Kong didn't receive great scores in portability.
 Its beefy steel frame made the chair somewhat difficult to carry unless it was packed up inside of its storage bag.
 The collapsed chair was still over three feet long.
 This is almost a foot shorter than the Eureka when collapsed but still doesn't make it easily portable.
 Our Best Buy model, the Kijaro, performed nearly as well in all of the metrics as the King Kong, but was almost four pounds lighter and had a carrying strap attached to the chair itself.
-If the dimensions of the King Kong deter you, check out the Kijaro.
+If the size of the King Kong doesn't turn you away and you have a friend (furry or otherwise) to share your seat with, you might consider checking out the ultra comfy Kelty Low-Love Seat.
+If the large dimensions of the King Kong do deter you, check out the Kijaro.

 The storage pockets of the chair are built from the same 600 D polyester, with the added benefit of being lined with a smooth plastic-like material that can be wiped out.
 Surprisingly, the cup holders of the King Kong are cheap looking.
 Where the mesh cup holder is sewn into the armrest there is a hard plastic piece that reinforces the stitching of the two materials.
 On one of the cup holders, the plastic ring cracked.
 That said, the stitching was undamaged, and it appeared that the fractures were cosmetic.

 Ease of Set-Up

 This chair is super simple to use.
 It takes a few seconds to set-up and collapse.
 Assembly is like that of many of the other traditional models we tested.
 Pull apart two of its legs and it's done.